GrayHat12/Handwritten-Character-Recognizer/README.md

 ## Phase 2 (Javascript)

 - <span title="inside phase-01-step-02.ipynb file" style="color:green">[:heavy_check_mark:] Exporting the neural network trained in Phase 1 to tensorflowjs compatible format.</span>
-- <span style="color:#FF9C33">[:zap:] Scripting the prediction part again using the exported model.</span>
+- <span style="color:green">[:heavy_check_mark:] Scripting the prediction part again using the exported model.</span>
-- Testing and optimising it similar to what we did in Phase 1 (this time in JS)
+- <span style="color:#FF9C33">[:zap:] Testing and optimising it similar to what we did in Phase 1 (this time in JS)</span>
+    - ><span style="font-size:0.8em"> :eyes: Initial testing shows that if a small character is drawn, it becomes smudged on it's way to the neural network, affecting prediction.
+Will have to figure out a way to reduce smudging and span the character equally.
+It should be <span title="Ryan George Reference">`super easy, barely an inconvenience`<span> but I feel too lazy right now.<span>

 ## Phase 3 (Python/Javascript)